ACNE (ACNE VULGARIS)

 – Stress control

 – Getting plenty of high-intensity exercise helps your body flush out toxins, including those in your skin’s pores.
 Plus, exercise is vitally important to all other aspects of your health.
 If you happen to have access to an infrared sauna, this can be helpful, because the more you sweat, the more you flush unwanted debris and contaminants out of your pores.

 – Avoid sex (zinc deficiency, hormonal imbalance).
 Read about side effects of masturbation >

 – Drink plenty of distilled water every day so that your urine is pale.
 If your urine is yellow, you probably need to drink more water (unless you take B vitamins, which themselves turn urine yellow).
 Read more about distilled water >

 – Also, a low-grain diet and avoiding gluten-containing grains and products will very likely clear up your skin!
-In a 2007 study published in the American Journal of Clinical Nutrition, young men (ages 15 to 25) with acne problems were placed on low-glycaemic diets for 12 weeks, showing significant improvements in acne and insulin sensitivity.
+In a 2007 study published in the American Journal of Clinical Nutrition, young men (ages 15 to 25) with acne problems were placed on low-glycemic diets for 12 weeks, showing significant improvements in acne and insulin sensitivity.

 – You won’t need antibiotics because improving diet creates an internal environment that does not allow bacteria to grow.